logto-io/logto/.changeset-staged/eight-impalas-return.md

 "@logto/connector-kit": minor
 ---

-The `getUserInfo` method of connectors has been passed the `storage.get` and `storage.set` methods so that the connector instance can store and retrieve access token related information in the database.
+The `getUserInfo` method of connectors has been passed to the `storage.get` and `storage.set` methods so that the connector instance can store and retrieve access token related information in the database.